makusan8/provisioning-homelab-kvm-terraform-ansible/README.md

 hostname: debian12-vm

+growpart:
+  mode: auto
+  devices: ['/']

 # PostInstall
 runcmd:
 ```

 - Define cloud init disk and load user-data.yml template in main.tf
+- There are 3 parts that we need to add

 ```
 # 1. load user-data